llynxai/agents/README.md

 # Llynx Agents

-Llynx agent is currently in alpha.
-The purpose of this repo is for the team to share some of the agents we have been building.
-The repo will grow with time and we hope the community can use this as a guide to build their own agents that can plug into Llynx.
+LLynx agent is currently in alpha.
+The purpose of this repo is for the team to share some of the agents we have been building that work on top of LLynx.
+The repo will grow with time and we hope the community can use this as a guide to build their own agents that can plug into LLynx.

 </br>

 # How to Run

-Agents are meant to be ran in a backend Node environment. you can create a simple script to test it out after properly setting up the dependencies.
+Agents are meant to be run in a backend Node environment.
+You can create a script to test them out after properly setting up the required dependencies.

 ```ts
 const agent = new DelegatorAgent({